 Of all the instruments we use to keep ourselves groomed, few are as mysterious as the shaving brush.
-To the untrained eye, they might look like that weird fluffy thing you see girls brushing their faces with every so often.
-Even to those who can clearly clock a shaving brush, they’re all too often passed off as nothing more than some ancient shaving tools that grandpa once used.
-Or worse— a shaving piece that only ukulele playing hipsters find useful.
+To the untrained eye, they might look like a makeup brush.
+Even to those who can clearly clock a shaving brush, they’re all too often passed off as nothing more than an ancient grooming tool that grandpa once used.